Find your care

 Prediabetes means your blood sugar is elevated

 People diagnosed with prediabetes have blood sugar levels higher than normal on a glucose tolerance test or a hemoglobin A1c test, which measures blood sugar control over three months.
-An A1c between 5.7% and 6.4% means prediabetes, and an A1c of 6.5% or greater means Type 2 diabetes.
+An A1c between 5.7% and 6.4% is in the prediabetic range, and an A1c of 6.5% or greater means Type 2 diabetes.

 It is very common

-According to the Centers for Disease Control and Prevention, about 84 million American adults, or 1 in 3, have prediabetes.
-However, 9 out of 10 of them don’t know they have it.
+According to the Centers for Disease Control and Prevention, about 84 million American adults, or 1 in 3, prediabetic.
+However, 9 out of 10 of them don’t know it.